TETTEH QUARSHIE TREKKING

 Taking chocolate lovers on frenzy and down memory lane to unravel the mystery of how cocoa migrated from Fernando Po (now Bioko in Equatorial Guinea) to the Gold Coast (Ghana) in the 19th century.
 A feat achieved by a man determined to empower his country economically.
 Trekking begins with a guided tour through the first cocoa farm established in Ghana by Tetteh Quarshie, the man through whose ingenuity, cocoa was introduced in Ghana in 1879.
-The package is designed to presents patrons exclusive moments to live and experience the genesis and intricacies of the magnificent crop that is responsible for the multi-billion industry, which produces the unique product that has become the icon of love around the world.
+These experiences and activities are designed to presents patrons exclusive moments to live and experience the genesis and intricacies of the magnificent crop that is responsible for the multi-billion industry, which produces the unique product that has become the icon of love around the world.

 Harvesting of Ripped Cocoa: essential farm gate activity of the chocolate value chain activities

 Golden Pod: enthusiastic chocolate lovers savoring the crop that produces that iconic product of love